Cultural Equipment

 Workshops

-Workshops make a huge difference in the success of your application—each year, we find that the strongest applications come from people who have attended a workshop.
+Workshops can make a significant difference in the success of your application.
+We find that the strongest applications often come from people who have attended a workshop!
+All workshops will be held remotely.
+Please register via the links provided to receive Zoom meeting information.

 Tutorial Video